jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew18.md

 #### v.4
 >Therefore, whoever humbles himself like this child is the greatest in the kingdom of heaven.

+#### v.8-9
+>If your hand or your foot causes you to sin cut it off and throw it away.
+It is better for you to enter life maimed or crippled than to have two hands or two feet and be thrown into eternal fire. <sup>9</sup>And if your eye causes you to sin, gouge it out and throw it away.
+It is better for you to enter life with one eye than to have two eyes and be thrown into the fire of hell.

 #### v.10
 >"See that you do no look down on one of these little ones.
 For I tell you that their angels in heaven always see the face of my Father in heaven.